erickveil/ProgrammingNotes/Kotlin/Kotlin When Statement.md

    }
    ```

-6. **Without an Argument**: If you omit the argument, `when` works like a series of `if-else if` statements.
+6. **Without an Argument**: If we omit the argument, `when` works like a series of `if-else if` statements.
 This is what makes it possible to use arbitrary conditions.

    ```kotlin
    when {